 On July 15, 2013, I launched what is now the Alternative Fueled Transit Vehicles Page.
 This page is dedicated to all things transit vehicles that are powered by alternative fuels…like Compressed Natural Gas (or CNG).

 In March of 2014, I brought on board my first guest blog author, Zac, who will be blogging about different transit-related topics around the Tampa Bay area!
 This addition brings another unique perspective to Tampa Bay’s public transit system!
 Some of you may already know him from reading his blog!
 Welcome Aboard!

 In April of 2014, I celebrated the 6th Anniversary of my blog and continued to expand sections as I could.
 I also increased my presence on social media via Facebook and Twitter.

 In December of 2014, I began to rebrand my website again with a new theme, menu structure, and links.
 Going into 2015, I introduced a new logo, site header style, and section/sub-section headers.
 I also began to build the foundations for future expansions of my site; which include Orlando, Tallahassee, and even Asia.
 On April 13, 2015, I celebrated seven years of transit blogging!
-I can’t believe that my blog has been around for seven years now!
-I sure hope that it will be around for at least another seven years!
+Wow! does time fly?

 On November 25, 2015, I began a third wave of website rebranding efforts, which will continue through 2016.
 This rebranding included a new green color scheme, expanded content, and will ultimately lay the foundation for the completion of each of my Transport sections.